 21 June marks the longest day of the year

-21 June marks the longest day of the year, otherwise known as the summer solstice and according to the astronomical definition, the first official day of summer.
-This important day in the solar calendar has been celebrated for centuries and marks the start of the forthcoming school holidays and the chance for spending more time together outdoors.
+21 June marks the longest day of the year, otherwise known as the summer solstice and, according to the astronomical definition, the first official day of summer.
+This important day in the solar calendar has been celebrated for centuries and offers families a wonderful opportunity to spend more time together outdoors and make the most of the longer daylight hours.

-Why not mark and celebrate the longest day of the year with a new family tradition?
-Here is a fun list of ideas for celebrating this year’s summer solstice with your child:
+Why not celebrate the longest day of the year by starting a new family tradition?
+Here are some fun ideas for marking this year's summer solstice with your child:

 1. Enjoy the outdoors

 Go on a summer solstice nature walk.
 What better way to celebrate the longest day of the year than by exploring the great outdoors?
-If the weather is good, you can go for a picnic and enjoy the surroundings.
+If the weather is good, pack a picnic and enjoy spending time together in nature.

-Celebrate the day and get creative with child-friendly inspired art.
-Children can draw, paint images of the sun, make sunflowers, make a summer solstice crown, create cards and draw with bright coloured chalk art outside.
+Celebrate the day by getting creative with some child-friendly art activities.
+Children can draw or paint pictures of the sun, make paper sunflowers, create a summer solstice crown, design cards, or decorate pavements and driveways with brightly coloured chalk art.

-Bake a cake or cupcakes in the shape of the sun, and experiment with different colour icing, such as yellow or organise a table display for dinner themed around summer.
+Bake a cake or cupcakes in the shape of the sun and experiment with bright yellow and orange icing.
+You could also organise a summer-themed family dinner and decorate the table to reflect the season.

 4. Read

-Read an interesting story book about the summer solstice to your child.
-Some great reads are: The Sun Seed by Jan Schubert, The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly the Summer Queen by Reg Down and The Longest Day: Celebrating the Summer Solstice by Wendy Pfeffer.
+Read an interesting storybook about the summer solstice with your child.
+Some popular titles include The Sun Seed by Jan Schubert, The Midsummer Mouse: Midsummer Tales of Tiptoes Lightly the Summer Queen by Reg Down, and The Longest Day: Celebrating the Summer Solstice by Wendy Pfeffer.

 5. Enjoy seasonal foods